Choosing a suitable software development methodology can be challenging.

 Principle 1: Eliminate Waste

-In software development, waste is anything that fails to bring any business value to the customer and improve the quality of your product.
+In software development, waste is anything that fails to bring business value to the customer or improve product quality.

 As per the principle of waste elimination, it is essential to identify and systematically remove unnecessary activities from software development.
-Following software development activities contribute to waste –
+The following software development activities contribute to waste:

 • Unnecessary code or functionality: Make sure you prioritize developing only those features that add significant value to the customer.
-Anything other than that will require time for discussion, development, and testing and will delay your product's TTM (time to market).
+Anything beyond that will require time for discussion, development, and testing, delaying your product's TTM (time to market).

-• Starting more tasks than can be completed: This adds unneeded complexity to the system, resulting in context-switching, handoffs, and disrupted workflow.
+• Starting more tasks than can be completed: This adds unnecessary complexity to the system, resulting in context-switching, handoffs, and disrupted workflow.

 • Delay in the software development process: Delays slow down end-product delivery and feedback loops.

-• Unclear and changing requirements: This results in the team’s lack of focus, re-work, frustration, and ultimately quality issues of the product.
+• Unclear and changing requirements: This results in the team’s lack of focus, rework, frustration, and ultimately quality issues in the product.

 • Bureaucracy: While good organization and management are essential, allowing more bureaucracy than is needed delays the entire software development process.

-• Poor communication: This includes ineffective communication between the IT team and the stakeholders.
-It results in unnecessary delays, frustrations, and a drop in focus.
+• Poor communication: This includes ineffective communication between the IT team and the stakeholders, leading to unnecessary delays, frustrations, and a drop in focus.

-• Partially done work: Incomplete and partially done job neither adds value to the customer nor allows team members to learn from the work.
+• Partially done work: Incomplete and partially done work neither adds value to the customer nor allows team members to learn from it.

-• Task switching: Jumping software team members from task to task because of poor planning often results in avoidable delays, communication breakdowns, low team morale, and poor work quality.
+• Task switching: Jumping software team members from task to task due to poor planning results in avoidable delays, communication breakdowns, low team morale, and poor work quality.

 To identify and remove waste from your software development process, you must avoid making elaborate plans in advance.
-Instead, you can hold regular meetings after every short iteration.
+Instead, hold regular meetings after every short iteration.

 Your team members can report progress, highlight bottlenecks, and suggest changes to implement during the subsequent iterations.
 This allows room for constant code improvements.